khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/iconography.md

 ## Border radius

-To have parity between inside and center aligned strokes with a  **1.5px** weight the border radius options are:
+To have parity between inside and center aligned strokes with a **1.5px** weight, the border radius options are:

 | **Stroke aligned inside** | **Stroke aligned center** |  **Result** |
 | ------ | ------ | ------ |